ABOUT THE NOKOTA HORSE

 NOKOTA HORSE CONSERVANCY

-According to the (rights reserved) Nokota® Horse Conservancy, during the 1980s Park administrators decided to change the appearance of the wild horses by introducing outside bloodlines.
-Dominant stallions in the Park were removed or killed and replaced with other stallion breeds.
+According to the (rights reserved) Nokota Horse Conservancy, during the 1980s Park administrators decided to change the appearance of the wild horses by introducing outside bloodlines and other Indian horse breeds.
+Dominant stallions in the Park were removed or killed and replaced witI other stallion breeds.
 According to the NPS, the rationale for replacing the original horses was to improve their appearance and increase sale value during the auction.

 Horsemen Leo and Frank Kuntz began purchasing as many of the original park horses as possible, in order to save them from slaughter.
 Back in 1993, the (rights reserved) Nokota® horse was designated North Dakota’s “Honorary State Equine.”
 Leo and Frank Kuntz formed a non-profit, the Nokota® Horse Conservancy in 1999, and its use as a way to preserve the Nokota horse.
 The organization has a breed registry known as the Nokota Horse Registry.